georust/rinex/rinex-cli/doc/preprocessing.md

 ```

 `Sv` target is the only one amongst CSV arrays that supports more than "=" or "!=" operands.
-For example we can select PRN above 08 for GPS and below 10 for Galileo constellations (only, others are untouched)
+This is used to filter on SV PRN.
-with this command:
+For example here we can select PRN above 08 for GPS and below (included) 10 for Galileo:

 ```bash
 rinex-cli \